 Native ads are perceived as the most flexible ad format that smoothly integrates with the app’s look and feel.
 A decent native ad looks more like an engaging part of content than a traditional ad.

-The research has also shown that native ads are 2x more effective for user engagement that other formats.
+The research has also shown that native ads are 2x more effective for user engagement than other formats.
 Moreover, “people engage more with native ads than standard banners, with an uplift in engagement between 20%- 60%.”

 Full screen (or interstitial) ads may come in a static (images) or dynamic (videos) form and show up at natural transition points after completing a certain activity.
 This type of ads has a higher click-through potential, as the user should either tap on the ad to follow the link or close it and come back to the app screen.